pwolthausen/k8s-workshops/3-auto-scaling/readme.md

 If we were to add content to the website and apply heavy load to it, we should eventually see it scale back up.
 NOTE: If HPA is not scaling up your pods in a desired way, you may need to tweak the target usage value in the HPA and modify the CPU requests in your deployment.

+As mentioned, you can also define HPA to work with custom metrics.
+As an example, follow [this guide](https://cloud.google.com/kubernetes-engine/docs/tutorials/custom-metrics-autoscaling)